 - Instructor's name

-- A list of materials to be placed on reserve including call numbers for library materials and full bibliographic citations for newspaper & journal articles.
+- A list of materials to be placed on reserve including call numbers for library materials and full bibliographic citations.

 - See also related FAQs about placing materials on Course Reserve.

 Copyright and Fair Use for Course ReservesApplications of fair use are predicated on the Libraries' General Principles of Fair Use in Education, and require access controls that restrict access to reserve materials to only registered students and their instructors.

 Whenever copyrighted works are used for course reserves under the provisions of Fair Use (Section 107), instructors are responsible for the following: